 5) Develop your campaign messaging for your influencer

 After you have chosen your influencer, start clueing them into your campaign and figure out what content your influencer should and should not publish.
-Make sure that you share your brand guidelines so that they can remain on-brand with their content.
-They are representing your brand and business, so make sure that they have the tools to do so.
+Share your brand guidelines so that they can remain on-brand with their content.
+They represent your brand and business, so make sure they have the tools to do so.

 6) Finalize campaign expectations with the influencer